The Kennedy Space Center is among the premier attractions in all of Florida, and arguably, on the entire East Coast!

 The Kennedy Space Center Visitor Complex had extremely humble beginnings, starting with just a few displays on card tables in a trailer in 1964.
-During that time, self-guided car tours were allowed on Sundays and were limited to tour from just 1 pm to 4 pm.
+During that time, self-guided car tours were allowed on Sundays and were limited allowed on site from 1 pm to 4 pm only.

 In spite of those limitations, a quarter of a million vehicles made the tour that year.